daronphang/programming-resources/networking/protocols/DHCP.md

 As a DHCP client, the host begins with no IPv4 settings i.e. no IPv4 address, no mask, no default router, no DNS server IP addresses.
 However, a DHCP client does have knowledge of the DHCP protocol, so the client can use that protocol to:

-1. Discover a DHCP server
+1. Discover a DHCP server (router)
 2. Request to lease an IPv4 address
+3. DHCP server replies with DHCP offer
+4. Client requests the IP and router confirms the lease

 DHCP uses the following messages between client and server: